More in Category: Reading Activities

 Discussion Questions for Pictures of Hollis Woods

 Today, I’m reposting this set of discussion/essay questions for Pictures of Hollis Woods.
 For presenting a great assortment of themes for middle graders, this novel is the best!
 The themes are at once easily accessible for middle graders and at the same time interesting and complex as you get into them.
-Pictures of Hollis […]
+Pictures of Hollis Woods, the […]

 Historical Novel Studies for the Middle Grades